OriHoch/data-wrangling-pipelines/README.md

 If you want to open a dedicated repository for your solution - provide a README.md in your directory linking to the repository.

+The solutions should be based on the latest version of the [datapackage-pipelines framework](https://github.com/frictionlessdata/datapackage-pipelines) with minimal dependencies.